Mark Mathias Player Props: Pirates vs. Rockies

 Looking to place a prop bet on Mark Mathias?
 Check out what's available at BetMGM and sign up with this link!

-- Mathias hit .247 with three doubles, six home runs and nine walks.
+- Twice in six games this season, Mathias has gotten aboard via a hit, and he had multiple hits in one of those games.

-- Mathias got a hit in 12 of 30 games a season ago, with multiple hits in six of those games.
+- He has not gone deep in his six games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.